 “Sweet, safe and well schooled ponies that they can fall in love with are also a must,” she adds.

 Horse & Hound editor Lucy Higginson agrees.
-Having taken her 2 small children on a riding holiday, she says the key components are safe mounts, plenty of child-friendly activities to do around the riding and a willingness from the staff to be flexible.
+Having taken her two small children on a riding holiday, she says the key components are safe mounts, plenty of child-friendly activities to do around the riding and a willingness from the staff to be flexible.

 “There also needs to be imagination on the part of the organisers — booklets to complete or the occasional sugary hit for example,” she says.